-Hammams are also a popular attraction.
+Hammams are some of the most popular things to do in Uzbekistan, and Bukhara is the perfect place to try them.
 The ladies’ one is located behind Kalyan and is run by the loveliest grannies who will warm your heart and soul.
-Be prepared for a thorough scrub, relaxing massage, and healing facial to boot.
-The treatment costs about 20$ and must be booked in advance.
+Be prepared for a relaxing scrub, massage, and facial—the treatment costs about $20 and must be booked in advance.

 See a Puppet Show

 Puppet shows are available at the Bukhara Theater and are a fun, artistic, and interactive way to experience the local culture and learn about Uzbekistan’s history.

 If you have time in your Uzbekistan itinerary to drive 30 minutes outside Bukhara, you’ll find the impressive Bakhautdin Naqshband Mausoleum.
 The Sitorai Mokhi-Khosa Palace, also 30 minutes from the Bukhara Old City, is worth a visit.
 Its rooms and furniture remain intact, and the palace boasts countless artifacts and opulent furnishings.